Check out our Bruce Willis photo gallery.

 2007 saw Bruce in the Quentin Tarantino/Robert Rodriguez flick Grindhouse, teamed with Halle Berry in Perfect Stranger and teamed with Justin Long as he revisted the role that made him a superstar, John McClane, in Live Free or Die Hard.

 Bruce married model Emma Heming in March 2009.
 Again, showing the healthy relationship they’ve maintained for their children, the ceremony was attended by ex-wife Demi Moore and her husband, Ashton Kutcher.
+That same year, he starred in Surrogates with Radha Mitchell and Rosamund Pike.

 As time progresses, we'll have more info about Bruce Willis here.
 You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.